WCJung/fractal/README.md

 ![cccccccccc](https://github.com/user-attachments/assets/6a718468-4c5c-49f8-9b5c-abd1c0e0eb51)

 However, there is an issue that it takes a lot of time to train ResNets for each hyperparameter in high resolutions and calculate detailed fractal dimensions.
-We currently have time issues for calculation, so we plan to apply the theory of dynamical systems to obtain the fractal dimension in high-dimensional settings.
+Related for reducing time, we plan to apply the theory of dynamical systems to obtain the fractal dimension in high-dimensional settings.

 [1] J. Sohl-Dickstein, The boundary of neural network trainability is fractal, arXiv:2402.06184 (2024).